AleenaCodes/HPSpellsViz/Ideas.md

 # Ideas

+## Layout 1

 Have in a struct -

 Name         : Str : Name of Spell

-Total        : Int : Total number of mentions Occurrences  : []  : Line number of each occurrence Type         : Str : Category of spell
+Total        : Int : Total number of mentions

+Occurrences  : []  : Line number of each occurrence

+Type         : Str : Category of spell

+## Layout 2

+Maybe have different structures for each page?
+Or one with all info, and another without list of occurrence locations

+## Parsing

 Could splice together all txt files and then run
 If statement to just get each spell out?
 Import as set and check if in